Asset Pricing in Pre-trained Transformer: Empirical results

 \subsection{Model performance of SERT}

-Similarly, Model SERTs are examined in groups of proposed models of LNF (SERT1), with different heads (SERT2 to SERT7) and benchmark standard encoder-only Transformers (T-En1 to T-En3) in three periods.
-Table~\ref{tab:Model_perform521_SERT_ch3} and Table ~\ref{tab:dm_SERT522_ch3} show the OOS model performance and DM test results respectively.
+Similarly, Model SERTs are examined in groups of proposed models of LNF (SERT\_LNF), with different heads (SERT\_H1 to SERT\_H7) and benchmark standard encoder-only Transformers (En\_Trans\_H1 to En\_Trans\_H4) in three periods.
+Table~\ref{tab:Model_perform521_SERT_ch3} and Table ~\ref{tab:dm_SERT522_ch3} show the OOS model performance and DM test results, respectively.
 By jointly considering the OOS $R^2$, MSE and DM statistics, the best model for each period is variable.
-In pre-COVID, SERT3 (with 2 heads) has the highest average OOS $R^2$ which is 7.42\%, while in ‘2112’, SERT7 (with 7 heads) has the highest value at 11.2\%.
-SERT5 (with 4 heads) wins the model fitting competition in period ‘2212’ by a narrow margin.
-However, according to the DM test statistics, the difference between the models in the same group is insignificant.
-The proposed SERT models outperform benchmark models in all periods and significantly surpass the benchmarks in the extreme market conditions (‘2112’ and ’2212’) and insignificantly in the ‘1911’.
-This proves that SERTs have a great capability to handle extreme market fluctuations.
-The same issue of the proposed pre- trained Transformer with the LNF (Trans1) model exists in SERT with the LNF (SERT1) model and has a worse impact on OOS $R^2$.
-It fails to surpass the Transformer encoder-only models (T-En1 to T-En3).\\
+In the pre-COVID period, SERT\_H2 (with 2 heads) has the highest average OOS $R^2$, which is 8.53\%, while in ‘2112’, SERT\_H7 (with 7 heads) has the highest value at 11.94\%.
+SERT\_H4 (with 4 heads) wins the model fitting competition in period ‘2212’ by a narrow margin.
+However, according to the DM test statistics, after controlling for the autocorrelation effect via the HAC estimator, the difference between the models in the pre-COVID period is insignificant, except for Model SERT\_LNF.
+However, during the extreme market fluctuation periods, models in different groups perform significantly differently from each other, although models still perform insignificantly within groups.
+This is similar to the findings in the DM results of the standard Transformer models.
+The same issue of the proposed pre-trained Transformer with the LNF (P\_Trans\_LNF) model exists in SERT with the LNF (SERT\_LNF) model and has a worse impact on OOS $R^2$.
+It fails to surpass the Transformer encoder-only models (En\_Trans\_H1 to En\_Trans\_H4).\\

-In addition, by further investigating the OOS $R^2$ and DM statistics within each group, there is no obvious evidence supporting an optimal head number for SERT models in each period as proposed pretrained Transformer models have.
-This implies that the SERT models' training stability is inferior to the pre-trained Transformer models although they reduce the parameter size for controlling the overfitting issues, whereas there is no significant difference between models with different number of attention heads apart from anomalies in period ‘2212’.\\
+In addition, by further investigating the OOS $R^2$ and DM statistics within each group, there is no obvious evidence supporting an optimal head number for SERT models in each period, as proposed by pre-trained Transformer models.
+This implies that the SERT models' training stability is inferior to the pre-trained Transformer models, although they reduce the parameter size for controlling the overfitting issues, whereas there is no significant difference between models with different numbers of attention heads apart from anomalies in period ‘2212’.\\